Referrals & Claiming

 Post-traumatic stress disorder

 Check with your GP to see if you are eligible.
 If so, your GP will complete a Mental Health Care Plan.
 In order to do this, you will need to book a longer appointment with your GP to discuss your problem.
 Your GP will then determine whether you are eligible to access psychological services under this scheme.
-If you are eligible, you will be referred to a psychologist (chosen by you or you can accept the recommendation of your GP) and will be able to access up to 10 sessions per calendar year.
-Psychologists need to be registered with the Psychology Board of Australia and Medicare in order to provide services under this the Better Access Initiative.
+If you are eligible, you will be referred to a psychologist or mental health social worker (chosen by you or you can accept the recommendation of your GP) and will be able to access up to 10 sessions per calendar year.
+Due to the impact of COVID-19, as of October of 2020 an additional 10 psychological sessions can now be accessed as part of this scheme, bringing the total number of sessions per calendar year to 20 visits.
+Please talk to your GP or psychologist about your eligibility to access these additional sessions.
+Psychologists and Mental Health Social Workers need to be registered with AHPRA and Medicare in order to provide services under this the Better Access Initiative.

 Medicare Chronic Disease Management Initiative